ankitaintech/DocuMind-AI-Powered-PDF-Query-Assistant/README.md

 - GitHub Copilot for resolving module related errors
 - FAISS library for vector search
 - Streamlit for rapid frontend prototyping
-- Hugging Face and LangChain for embeddings and data processing
+- Hugging Face and Sentence Transformers for embeddings and data processing